flashmq.conf (5)

 # -

-MQTT packets are 256 MB max, approximately.
+MQTT packets have a maximum size of about 256 MB.
 This memory will (temporarily) be allocated upon arrival of such packets, so there may be cause to set it lower.

 Default value: